Author: Jeff Wang

 )

-In this article, we explored just one possible way to leverage NATIVE MDX to design advanced forms.
-Learning more about the MDX Set Functions and combining that with the NATIVE MDX functionality, you can access the full expressibility of the MDX query language to help in your form design.
+In this article, we explored just one possible way to leverage MDX to design advanced forms.
+Learning more about the MDX Set Function will unlock further options to design your Forms.